-The Canadian Patient Experiences Reporting System (CPERS) provides standardized patient experience information from across Canada.
-It helps us better understand and compare patient perspectives on the health services received to inform and improve patient-centred care and patient outcomes.
+The Canadian Patient Experiences Reporting System (CPERS) collects standardized patient experience information from participating hospitals across Canada, starting with acute inpatient care.
+Information from CPERS provides insight into patients’ perspectives on the health services they received.
+This information is used to inform and improve patient-centred care and patient outcomes.

-As of April 2015, CPERS is ready to receive data about patient experiences in acute care inpatient hospital stays from the Canadian Patient Experiences Survey — Inpatient Care (CPES-IC).
+CPERS receives data about patient experiences from hospitals or jurisdictions that administer the Canadian Patient Experiences Survey on Inpatient Care (CPES-IC).

-CPERS will be populated with CPES-IC data from acute care inpatient hospitals across Canada.
+CPERS is populated with CPES-IC results from participating acute care inpatient hospitals across Canada.

-CIHI is collaborating with participating jurisdictions to support CPES-IC implementation and data submission to CPERS.
+CIHI collaborates with participating jurisdictions to support CPES-IC implementation and data submission to CPERS.

-The CPES-IC Procedure Manual provides details on the target patient population and inclusion criteria for the survey.
+The CPES-IC Procedure Manual (PDF) provides standards for administering the survey, including details on the target patient population and inclusion criteria for the survey.